loicnmichel/personal-website/content/collaborators/people.md

  # CSS class.
  css_class = ""
 +++
 Collaborative work is one of my favourite aspects of academic research.
 Below is an alphabetical list of people I've been working with.
-Click on a person's name or picture to learn more about them and our work together.
+Click on a person's name to learn more about them and our work together.